JonJagger/cyber-dojo/readme.txt

    the CyberDojo server assumes the language is not installed and it won't offer that language when you configure a new kata.
-o) If the three tests return any other combination of traffic-lights the CyberDojo server assumes the language is installed but not working and it (soon) won't offer that language when you create a new kata.
+o) If the three tests return any other combination of traffic-lights the CyberDojo server assumes the language is installed but not working.

 You can test if a languages' initial fileset is correctly setup as follows
 >cd cyberdojo/test/unit
 >ruby installation_tests.rb
+(NB this is out of date and needs reworking after the rails 3 upgrade.)
 Note: this may issue the following error
    sh: Syntax error: Bad fd number when this happened to me I fixed it as follows